-Professor and Director of the Graduate Program in English
+Professor and Director of the M.A.
+Program in English

 Tim Carens has been teaching at the College of Charleston since 1998.
 He specializes on British literature and culture of the nineteenth century, teaching courses on the Victorian period and the Victorian novel as well as the second half of the survey of British literature and academic writing.
 He enjoys directing independent studies on particular topics or individual writers such as Dickens, Hardy, and the Brontës.
 His research has focused on the intersection of literature and imperial rhetoric.
 Most recently he has turned to studying the representation of the English professor in contemporary American films and television programs.